himavarshini/learning/cpp/README.md

 # CMAKE

 1. Cmake is a build system especially used for C++ programs.
+(Many C projects use it as well)

 Example for compiling a small c++ program.